hudeany/csv/README.md

 # Java CSV-Reader and CSV-Writer

-CsvReader can read .csv files in any characterset encoding (also with BOM) and with configurable separator and optional stringquote (delimiter).
+CsvReader can read .csv files and streams in any characterset encoding (also with BOM) and with configurable separator and optional stringquote (delimiter).

-CsvWriter can write .csv files and supports the same features as CsvReader.
+CsvWriter can write .csv files and streams and supports the same features as CsvReader.

-There are also some other convenient optional configuration values.

 General features: